trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/7-tie-everything-together.rst

         self.refresh_data_bindings()

 Done!
-Let’s try it out.
+Let's try it out.
 Go into Tableau, refresh your app and try clicking on a mark.

 .. image:: images/44-done-1.png